Dog Urinalysis Cost

 Cystocentesis

-In order to collect the urine from the bladder through this method, a sterile syringe and needle are used.
-Once the balder is full, the needle will pass through the abdominal wall and let the doctor collect a sample of urine.
+The collection of urine from the bladder through this method, a sterile syringe and needle are used.
+Once the balder is full, the needle will pass through the abdominal wall and let the doctor collect a sample.
 For detecting a bacterial infection this type of sample is used.

 Free catch

 As its name says, the free catch method implies attempting to collect the dog’s urine in a clean container when it has to go to the bathroom naturally.
-This is the single method that doesn’t involve any costs.
+This is the single method that doesn’t involve any costs and you can even do it at-home.

 What are the extra costs?

-For example, if there is a urinary tract infection found then the doctor will prescribe medication and so the cost will increase.
+For example, if there is a urinary tract infection found, the doctor will prescribe medication and so the costs will add up quickly.
 Depending on the gravity of the infection, the cost of treating it will go up to $1,100.

-In case of an emergency and when you need to take your dog to the clinic after hours, the costs will increase by 100% to 200%.
+In case of an emergency and when you need to take your dog to the clinic after the working hours, the costs will increase by 100% to 200%.

 How can I save money?

 The majority of the vet clinics are more than happy to help you with the payment in case you can not afford to pay the whole sum at once.
-They may allow you to pay a fixed rate monthly or offer some other type of financial assistance.
+There are many affordable pet labs that may allow you to pay a fixed rate monthly or offer some other type of financial assistance.

 Leave a Reply